MisterJimson/multi_screen_layout/README.md

 - [ ] LG Wing

 If you know of other devices that could support multi screen layouts, please submit a PR and add them to this list.

+## Testing
+For testing without access to these physical devices you can use some specific emulators.
+- 6.7 Horizontal Fold-in Emulator available in Android Studio
+- Surface Duo Emulator available [here](https://www.microsoft.com/en-us/download/details.aspx?id=100847).

 ## Layouts
 ### TwoPageLayout
 Displays two Widgets, one per screen.